Stanford prison experiment: Prisoner 8612

 The first prisoner to leave the experiment was Douglas Korpi, prisoner 8612.
 After 36 hours, he had an apparent mental breakdown in which he yelled, "Jesus Christ, I'm burning up inside" and "I can't stand another night!
 I just can't take it anymore!"
 Upon seeing his suffering, research assistant Craig Haney released Korpi.

+In 1992, in a documentary movie about the study, Quiet Rage, Korpi asserted that the prison experiment had deeply affected him, and that experience caused him to later become a prison psychologist.
 However, in a 2017 interview, Korpi stated that his breakdown had been fake, and that he did it only so that he could leave and return to studying for his Graduate Record Exam; he had originally thought that he could study while "imprisoned", but the "prison staff" would not allow him.
-Further, Korpi expressed regret that he had not filed a false imprisonment charge at the time.
+Korpi expressed regret that he had not filed a false imprisonment charge at the time.

 Zimbardo responded to this criticism in 2018.
 First, while this experiment has been criticized overall for its ethics, Zimbardo stated that he needed to treat the breakdown as real and release the prisoner.
-Further, Zimbardo believes Korpi's 2017 interview was a lie: in 1992, in a documentary film about the study, Quiet Rage, Korpi asserted that the prison experiment had deeply affected him, and that experience led Korpi to later become a prison psychologist.
+Further, Zimbardo believes Korpi's 2017 interview was a lie.

 Wednesday, August 18: Day 4

-Witnessing that guards divide prisoners based on their good or rebellious behavior, the inmates started to distance themselves from one another.
+Witnessing that guards were dividing prisoners based on their good or rebellious behavior, the inmates started to distance themselves from one another.
 Rioters believed that other prisoners were snitches and vice versa.
-Other prisoners saw the rebels as a threat to the status quo since they wanted to have their sleeping cots and clothes again.
+Other prisoners considered the rebels as a threat to the status quo since they wanted to have their sleeping cots and clothes again.

+Prisoner 819

-"Prisoner 819" began showing symptoms of distress: he began crying in his cell.
-A priest was brought in to speak with him, but the young man declined to talk and instead asked for a medical doctor.
+"Prisoner 819" began showing symptoms of distress and began crying in his cell.
+A priest was brought in to speak with him, but the young man refused to talk with him and instead asked for a medical doctor.
 After hearing him cry, Zimbardo reassured him of his actual identity and removed the prisoner.
-When "Prisoner 819" was leaving, the guards cajoled the remaining inmates to loudly and repeatedly decry that "819 is a bad prisoner."
+When "Prisoner 819" was speaking with Zimbardo, the guards cajoled the remaining inmates to loudly and repeatedly decry that "819 did a bad thing".
+"Prisoner 819" broke down immensely as he heard them calling him "bad".
+Zimbardo released 819 and gave him his pay.